 Step 3.
 Complain to the privacy commissioner

-If you don’t hear back from your employer, or you aren’t satisfied with their response, you can file a complaint with the BC privacy commissioner.
+If you don’t hear back from your employer, or you aren’t satisfied with their response, you can make a complaint to the BC privacy commissioner.

 You must make your complaint in writing.
 You can send a letter or email, or you can use this form from the privacy commissioner’s website.
 Make it clear what happened and what your concerns are.
 Attach a copy of your letter to your employer, as well as any response.

-There is no fee for filing a complaint with the privacy commissioner.
+There is no fee for making a complaint.

-The privacy commissioner will review your complaint according to their policies and criteria and decide whether to open a complaint file.
+The privacy commissioner will review your complaint according to their policies and criteria.
+They will decide whether to open a complaint file.
 If they decline to investigate your complaint, you’ll receive a letter explaining why.
 If your complaint is accepted, the commissioner will investigate your complaint and make a finding.

 Do I have to tell my employer about my disability?